-Section 162(m) of the Internal Revenue Code generally disallows an income tax deduction to publicly-held corporations for compensation in excess of \$1,000,000 paid for any fiscal year to the corporation's chief executive officer, to any of its other three most highly compensated executive officers, or to the co-principal financial officers.
-For compensation paid prior to 2018 and certain "grandfathered" arrangements in place prior to November 2, 2017, the statute exempted qualifying performance-based compensation from the \$1 million limitation if specified requirements are met.
-However, the performance-based compensation exemption has been repealed, effective for taxable years beginning after December 31, 2017, such that future compensation paid to our named executive officers, including the co-principal financial officers, in excess of \$1,000,000 will not be deductible unless it qualifies for transition relief applicable to certain arrangements in place as of November 2, 2017.
+Section 162(m) of the Internal Revenue Code generally disallows an income tax deduction to publicly-held corporations for compensation in excess of \$1,000,000 paid during the fiscal year to any "covered employee," which includes the corporation's chief executive officer, the co-principal financial officers and any of its other three most highly compensated executive officers.
+Future compensation, including payments made pursuant to the Pension Plan, to any individual classified as a covered employee on or after January 1, 2017 will be subject to limitations under Section 162(m) unless such compensation qualifies for transition relief applicable to certain "grandfathered" arrangements in place as of November 2, 2017.
 The Compensation Committee has historically structured executive compensation in order to preserve its deductibility under Section 162(m) to the extent practical.
 The Compensation Committee continues to reserve the right, however, to grant or approve compensation or awards that may not be deductible when it believes such compensation or awards are in the best interests of the Company and its stockholders or are necessary to assure competitive total compensation for our named executive officers.